talamoig/icinga/README.md

 ## Overview

-The [icinga2](https://www.icinga.org/) module allows you to setup an icinga2 monitoring system.
+This icinga module allows you to setup an [Icinga 2](https://www.icinga.org/) monitoring system.

 Available at
 [Puppet Forge](https://forge.puppetlabs.com/talamoig/icinga) and